geovko/Horiseon-Social-Solution-Services-Webpage/README.md

 ## Usage

-Enter the URL provided below into your favorite web browser to open the website.
+To open the refactored website, click this link here to go directly!

-Click this link here to go directly! https://geovko.github.io/Horiseon-Social-Solution-Services-Webpage/
+https://geovko.github.io/Horiseon-Social-Solution-Services-Webpage/

-OR Copy this link to paste it into a browser.
+*OR* Copy this link to paste it into a browser.
   ```md
 https://geovko.github.io/Horiseon-Social-Solution-Services-Webpage/
   ```